K1DBO/slice-master-6000/README.md

 signal in the CW Skimmer window will cause the associated slice receiver to change frequency.
 Likewise, changing the frequency of a slice receiver will cause the associated CW Skimmer to follow along.

+Slice Master 6000 is not just for CW.
+It's powerful slice and panadapter syncronziation features, and it's convienient audio fader panel make it useful in any mode.

 # Getting Started